Find out about our Curriculum

 • Whole school Curriculum

-• Introduction of specialist therapies including SALT and OT
+• Introduction of inhouse specialist therapies including SALT and OT

-• Infrastructure staffing model to include Inclusion mentors with an area of expertise
+• Infrastructure staffing model to include Inclusion mentors each with an area of expertise

 • Relational School Approach